top of page

 Our organized bonding activities will require you to be there on time and present for the entire event.
 Your Frosh leaders and the schedule will keep you informed on which events these are.
 Transit delays do happen a lot in Toronto so please message your leader if any delays are occuring.

-The only mandatory part of Frosh Orientation Week is to set up and register your Frosh Orientation account.
-Frosh Orientation Week itself operates on an opt-in system, so you can choose which events you want to go to!
-Just ensure that you communicate with your Frosh Orientation leaders for safety.
+The only mandatory part of SHOW is to set up and register your FCSS SHOW account.
+SHOW itself operates on an opt-in system, so you can choose which events you want to go to!
+Just ensure that you communicate with your SHOW leaders for safety.
 However, we do highly encourage attending as many events as possible!

 • What is Consent?